flutter/website/src/docs/cookbook/forms/validation.md

 information, display a friendly error message letting them know what went wrong.

-In this example, learn how to add validation to a form with a single text field.
+In this example, learn how to add validation to a form that has a single text field using the following steps:

-## Directions

-  1. Create a `Form` with a `GlobalKey`
+  1. Create a `Form` with a `GlobalKey`.
-  2. Add a `TextFormField` with validation logic
+  2. Add a `TextFormField` with validation logic.
-  3. Create a button to validate and submit the form
+  3. Create a button to validate and submit the form.

 ## 1. Create a `Form` with a `GlobalKey`